raspberrypilearning/paint-box/en/step_5.md

 ```
 --- /task ---

-When the pencil receives the "eraser" message, you can switch the pencil costume to the eraser, and switch the pencil colour to white - the same colour as the stage!
+When the pencil sprite receives the 'eraser' message, it should switch its costume to the eraser and switch the pen colour to white, which is the same colour as the Stage!

 --- task ---
-Add some code to create the eraser
+Add some code to create the eraser.

 --- hints ---
 --- hint ---